www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_offices.md

 `parent_id`* | no | number | The office id for the new office to be nested under.
 If this isn't included, the office will be created at the top level.
 `external_id`** | no | string | The external_id for the office.

-\* - The tiered office feature is available only for customers with Standard or Premium Greenhouse Recruiting.
-Use of this field will return an error for Basic Greenhouse Recruiting customers.
+\* - The tiered office feature is available only for customers with the Pro or Enterprise Greenhouse Recruiting package.
+Use of this field will return an error for other Greenhouse Recruiting customers.

-\** - The external_id feature is available only for customers with Standard or Premium Greenhouse Recruiting.
-Use of this field will return an error for Basic Greenhouse Recruiting customers.
+\** - The external_id feature is available only for customers with the Enterprise Greenhouse Recruiting package.
+Use of this field will return an error for other Greenhouse Recruiting customers.